SmartGuard: Leveraging Large Language Models for Network Attack Detection through Audit Log Analysis and Summarization: Background and Motivation

 \subsection{Problem Analysis}

-Given a large number of audit logs in a user login session, our goal is to identify high-level (benign and malicious) behaviors and provide a quantitative representation of their semantics without analyst involvement.
-Additionally, we aim to use large language models to identify and provide interpretable narratives for abstract high-level behaviors.
+Given a large number of audit logs in a user login session, our goal is to identify high-level (both benign and malicious) behaviors and provide a quantitative representation of their semantics without analyst involvement.
+Additionally, we aim to use LLMs to identify and provide interpretable narratives for abstract high-level behaviors.
 Compared to traditional methods of behavior abstraction that heavily rely on domain knowledge, our goal is to achieve automated behavior abstraction using simple and effective insights.